risawitama/verbose-potato/README.md

-## I considered building the patio by myself.
-But I didn't have the stones.
+## How do the trees get on the internet?
+They log on.